elianeroosli/mimic-fairness-generalizability-casestudy/models/README.md

 # Benchmark models

-Harutyunyan's paper looks at four clinical prediction tasks for ICU patients: in-hospital mortality, decompensation, length-of-stay and phenotyping.
-Five different baseline models for each of the four main tasks have been provided:

-- Linear/logistic regression
-- Standard LSTM
-- Standard LSTM + deep supervision
-- Channel-wise LSTM
-- Channel-wise LSTM + deep supervision

-In addition, they have also developped multitasking models that aim to learn all four prediction tasks simultaneously.
-For the scope of this project however, we focus on the modeling of in-hospital mortality.
+Harutyunyan's paper looks at four clinical prediction tasks for ICU patients and they have developed an array of models for each task.
+For the scope of this project however, we only focus on the modeling of in-hospital mortality.
 The best-performing model for this task was reported to be the `simple channel-wise LSTM`.
 Hence, we focus on analyzing this specific model on bias, demographic fairness and generalizability.